Click the question to reveal the answer

 We honestly cannot advise you to handle your own bankruptcy case in Maryland.
 There are too many potholes and pitfalls to try this without a bankruptcy attorney.

-For more information on the perils of trying to represent yourself see the United States Bankruptcy Court’s guide to Fling Without An Attorney.
+For more information on the perils of trying to represent yourself see the United States Bankruptcy Court’s guide to Filing Without An Attorney.

 The petition must be complete and done in a proper manner.
 Then it must be filed electronically, and in a specific format.
 If you are doing a chapter 13 bankruptcy, you must propose a repayment plan.